adarbari/AssetTagRepo/docs/architecture/DESIGN_PATTERNS.md

 - **Maintainable**: Change width standards in one place
 - **Self-documenting**: Variant names make intent clear
 - **Future-proof**: Easy to add new variants or adjust existing ones
+- **Responsive**: Mobile-first design with adaptive padding
+- **Industry Standard**: Based on 2024 best practices from top websites
-- Content is wrapped in `max-w-7xl mx-auto space-y-6` for consistent width and spacing
+- Content is wrapped in responsive containers with `mx-auto space-y-6` for consistent width and spacing

 ### List/Management Pages